 If you arrive at DLI right out of basic training, you're essentially treated like you're in Army AIT/Air Force Technical School/Navy A-School, and you are required to comply with the normal restrictions of technical training (See Technical Training School Restrictions in side bar).
-If you're Army, this means you're assigned to Bravo Company, Drill Sergeants and all.
+If you're Army, this means you're assigned to Bravo Company, with Drill Sergeants as well.
 After passing all phase testing for phase four and five, you move to another company, based on language.
 The Marines, having gone through Marine Combat Training (MCT), are considered careerists, and have privileges from the day they get here.

-But woe to anyone who thinks they can get away with things just because the Drill Sergeants don't act like they're out to get you!
+The Army Drill Sergeants are not the same as the Basic Training Drill Sergeant.
+All Army Sergeants are linguists, and have been to DLI as students at least once.
+Most of them have been Military Language Instructors (MLI).
 Standards are much higher here than in Basic, because they expect you to act like you know what you're doing, rather than having to be told every little thing.

 0530 Wake up.